Atyab124/Automated-Newsletter/README.md

 3. Install and start Ollama:
    - Download from https://ollama.ai
    - Install and start the Ollama service
-   - Pull a model (e.g., `ollama pull llama3.2`)
+   - Pull a model (e.g., `ollama pull qwen2.5`)

-4. Ensure Playwright MCP is configured in Cursor (should be available by default)
+4. (Optional) Set up API keys:
+   - NewsAPI: Get free key from https://newsapi.org/ (or use RSS feeds - no key needed)
+   - LinkedIn: Requires OAuth setup (see API_SETUP.md)
+   - See `API_SETUP.md` for detailed instructions

 ## Configuration